 - vanilla sugar or ground cinnamon for sprinkling

 - Place 1l of the milk, the butter and cinnamon into a large saucepan

 - Heat over a medium temperature and remove just before it reaches boiling point

-- Pour the rest of the milk into a mixing bowl and whisk in the cornflour, flour, salt and fructose
+- Pour the rest of the milk into a large mixing bowl and whisk in the fructose, cornflour, flour and salt

 - Whisk in the egg yolks one at a time

-- Add this to the milk mixture when the the butter has melted
+- Add this to the milk mixture once the the butter has melted

 - Return the saucepan to the stove and stir continuously over a low temperature until the custard thickens

 - Remove from the heat and discard the cinnamon stick

 - Place the egg whites into a stand mixer bowl and whisk until stiff